65 Cute Farm Animals That Will Make Your Day

 Dress in layers

 “Gypsy is our friendliest and most outspoken miniature horse.
 One fall evening I spent some time grooming her and decided that she might like to try on my jacket.
 She looks rather dashing in it in the photo,” says Summer Lackey.
+These photos prove that dogs and cats can get along.

 “Our sister was out of town, so it was our turn to care for Meeny, Miny, and Moe.
 We turned on the water to wet them down in the heat, and their happiness was quite contagious!
 We couldn’t stop smiling,” says Tawny Nelson.
 Now, take a look at these before and after dog adoption photos that will melt your heart.